 Treatment for leukaemia is usually provided by a team of different types of health professionals.
-The treatment given depends on your age and health, the type of leukaemia, how far it has progressed, how severe your symptoms are and the wishes of the family.
+The treatment given depends on your age and health, the type of leukaemia, how far it has progressed, how severe your symptoms are and the wishes of the patient and the family.

 Most people with acute leukaemia need treatment straight away, while people with chronic leukaemia may not need treatment for years.

 There are a lot of new, effective treatments for leukaemia.
 The most common treatments given for acute leukaemia are:

 - chemotherapy — a combination of medicines that kill cancer cells, that can be injected into the veins, injected under the skin or taken as a pill

 - targeted therapy — medicines that specifically attack cancer cells without harming normal cells, leading to fewer side effects than chemotherapy

 - radiotherapy — using radiation to kill cancer cells in the head

 - stem cell or bone marrow transplant — putting healthy stem cells into the body after chemotherapy

 - retinoic acid — a form of vitamin A, usually given as tablets to treat a type of leukaemia called acute promyelocytic leukaemia.